blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Hindu Denominations.md

 			- The Sankhya Darshana is based on Sat-Karya Vaada (Proposition that Effects are Existent)
 				- The effect is pre-existent in the cause, so nothing new is ever created
 				- The effect seems distinct from the cause due to an illusion, or Maya
-				- Maya has two powers (added from some source)
+				- Maya has two powers (added from some source as where I got this from)
 					- Avarna (Veiling)
 					- Vikshepa (Projection)
 				- The effect is not a material change in Prakriti, but is a transformation of it (think matrix transformations)